anynines/rvm-bash-cnb/README.md

 ### RVM

-The RVM CNB installs the latest RVM version on the "RVM layer".
+The default RVM version installed currently is: **1.9.29**.
+If the same version of RVM was installed in a previous build run, it is used again.

 ### Ruby version